 If you haven’t been active for a while, you might be wondering how to get started.
 The first step is to think about what you might like to do.
 One of the best ways to get moving is to start walking.
 All you need is a good pair of sneakers.
 However, bicycling, swimming, using an exercise video or taking a Zumba class, for example, are all great ways to be active.

 One reason why people don’t exercise is because they think they need to spend hours at the gym, huffing and puffing away.
 Not true.
 The goal is to aim for doing at least 150 minutes of physical activity each week, or 30 minutes, five days a week.
 And the good news is that you can break those 30 minutes into 10-minute segments, three times a day.
-If you haven’t been exercising, start slowly and build up, 5 minutes at a time.
+If you haven’t been exercising, start slowly and build up, five minutes at a time.
 By the way, don’t forget to check with your doctor before starting any new exercise program.

 Exercises that strengthen your heart and lungs and that use large muscle groups are often called aerobic or cardio exercises.
 These include walking, swimming and bicycling.
 Ideally, your exercise routine should also include resistance, or strengthening, exercises, such as using hand weights, resistance bands, calisthenics or weight machines.
 Both types of exercise work in different ways to promote health, but they both lower blood sugars and A1C.